-combinational logic in the datapath can be shut down for some cycles when those results are either precomputed or are not required.
-In [3], the output values are selectively precomputed before they are needed and are used to reduce the switching activity in the next clock cycle.
-The guarded evaluation technique in [4] tries to determine, on a per clock cycle basis, which part of a combinational circuit are computing results that will be used, and which are not.
+In datapath shutdown techniques, portions of the combinational logic in the datapath can be shut down for some cycles when those results are either precomputed or are not required.
+In [4], the output values are precomputed using few high order bits one cycle before If the output values can be they are needed. precomputed, then the entire original logic circuit can be turned off in the next clock cycle.
+Thus, switching activity is reduced and power is saved.
+The guarded evaluation technique in [5] tries to determine, on a per clock cycle basis, which parts of a combinational circuit are computing results that will be used, and which are not.
 The sections that are not needed are then shut off, thus saving the power used in all the useless transitions in that part of the circuit.
 The clock gating method used in a popular synthesis tool considers only static power.
-Static power, however, accounts for less than 10% of the total power consumption in a circuit [5].
+Static power, however, accounts for less than 10% of the